Psychology 2080 - Abnormal Psychology » Summer 2021 » Quiz 8

 A group of diagnostic clinicians can't agree with each other on appropriate personality disorder diagnoses for several clients.
 In fact, it is obvious that, in many cases, they have inaccurately made their diagnoses.
 Assuming they are competent clinicians, this situation would indicate the DSM-5 categories for personality disorder are:

-A. reliable, but not valid.
+A. not reliable, but valid.

-C. not reliable, but valid.
+B. reliable, but not valid.

-D. both reliable and valid.
+C. both reliable and valid.

 Question #20